typedb/typedb-docs/README.md

 **Colored Panels**

-To add a colored panel, use the following structure.
+To add a coloured panel, use the following structure.

 ```html
  <div class="note">